Phone-GWP-group

 Other facts and statistics on Christmas food waste, many of which are astonishing, include:

-• UK consumers bin two million kilos of cheese each Christmas.
+• UK consumers discard two million kilos of cheese each Christmas.

-• Around 125,000 tonnes of plastic wrapping used for food is discarded over the festive period.
+• Around 125,000 tonnes of plastic packaging, including that used in advent calendars, candy wrappers, and enormous gift boxes, are discarded over the festive period.

-• Across the world, approximately 1.6 billion tons of food go to waste yearly.
+• Across the world, approximately 6 billion tonnes of food are wasted each year.

 A place setting at a Christmas party